evgenygrobov/Churn_Detector/README.md

 ---

-***Threshold for ROC Curve***.
-The curve is useful to understand the trade-off in the true-positive rate and false-positive rate for different thresholds
+***Optimal threshold for ROC Curve***.
+The curve is useful to understand the trade-off in the true-positive rate and false-positive rate for different thresholds.

-![](https://github.com/evgenygrobov/Customer-churn-prediction/blob/main/images/ROCbest.png)

 One approach would be to test the model with each threshold returned from the call roc_auc_score() and select the threshold with the largest G-Mean value.
 Given that we have already calculated the Sensitivity (TPR) and the complement to the Specificity when we calculated the ROC Curve, I can calculate the G-Mean for each threshold directly: ***gmeans = sqrt(tpr * (1-fpr))***

+![](https://github.com/evgenygrobov/Customer-churn-prediction/blob/main/images/ROCbest.png)

+## Lets zoom it up!

 ![](https://github.com/evgenygrobov/Customer-churn-prediction/blob/main/images/ROCbestzoom.png)

-***We can see that the point for the optimal threshold is a large black dot and it appears to be closest to the top-left of the plot.***
+***We can see the optimal threshold is a large black dot and it appears to be closest to the top-left of the plot.***

 ***Optimal Threshold for Precision-Recall Curve*** Unlike the ROC Curve, a precision-recall curve focuses on the performance of a classifier on the positive (minority class) only.
 Precision is the ratio of the number of true positives divided by the sum of the true positives and false positives.
 It describes how good a model is at predicting the positive class.
 Recall is calculated as the ratio of the number of true positives divided by the sum of the true positives and the false negatives.
 Recall is the same as sensitivity.
-As in the previous section, the naive approach to finding the optimal threshold would be to calculate the F-measure for each threshold.
-We can achieve the same effect by converting the precision and recall measures to F-measure directly; for example:
+The naive approach to finding the optimal threshold would be to calculate the F-score for each threshold.

 ![](https://github.com/evgenygrobov/Customer-churn-prediction/blob/main/images/F-score.png)

 ---

-***Threshold setting and tunning***
+## Threshold setting and tunning
+Now I can tune models hypermaremters to adjust defualt decision boundary when appropriate.

 ---